Unramifiedness of Galois representations arising from Hilbert modular surfaces: Introduction

 \section{Introduction}

 With this paper we begin the investigation of local-global compatibility results for Galois representations attached to \emph{torsion} classes (of non-cohomological weight) occurring in the \emph{coherent} cohomology of Hilbert modular schemes.
 The existence of such representations was previously proved in \cite{emerton-reduzzi-xiao} (see also generalizations in \cite{reduzzi-xiao, boxer, goldring-kostivirta}).
-Our results are motivated by the conjectures made in \cite{CG} by F. Calegari and D. Geraghty, and by the consequent applications to modularity lifting theorems as in \emph{op.cit.}. \\
+Our results are motivated by the conjectures made in \cite{CG} (e.g. \cite[Conjectures A and B]{CG}) by Calegari and Geraghty, and by the consequent applications to modularity lifting theorems as in \emph{op.cit.}. \\

 Let $F$ be a totally real number field of degree $g$ and let $p$ be a prime number.
+To simplify the notation of this introduction, we assume that $p$ is unramified in $F$.
 Denote by $\calO$ the ring of integers in a large enough finite extension of $\QQ_p$ and let $\varpi$ be a uniformizer in $\calO$.
-Fix a suitable integral ideal $\mathcal{N}\subset\calO_F$ coprime with $p$ and let $\calM$ denote the corresponding Hilbert modular scheme (cf. \ref{S:moduli HBAS}), \emph{i.e.}, the fine moduli scheme over $\Spec\calO$ classifying $g$-dimensional abelian schemes endowed with a principal polarization, an endomorphism action by $\calO_F$, and a suitable $\mathcal{N}$-level structure\footnote{If $p$ is possibly ramified in $F$ we should enhance the objects classified by the moduli problem with suitable linear algebra data, to obtain the Pappas-Rapoport splitting model of $\calM$, cf. \cite{pappas-rapoport}.
-For simplicity we omit this from the introduction.
-On the same line, we do not discuss here the quotient $\Sh$ of $\calM$ which should be considered when defining Hilbert modular classes, cf. \ref{S:moduli HBAS}.}.
+Let $\calS$ denote a finite set of places containing all archimedean places, all $p$-adic places, and all places there the level structure of Hilbert modular schemes is not hyperspecial.
+Let $\calM$ denote the corresponding Hilbert modular scheme (cf. \S\ref{S:moduli HBAS}) with hyperspecial level structure at $p$, \emph{i.e.}, the fine moduli scheme over $\Spec\calO$ classifying $g$-dimensional abelian schemes endowed with a certain prime-to-$p$ polarization, an endomorphism action by $\calO_F$, and a suitable tame level structure $K^p$.
 We let $\pi:\calA\to\calM$ denote the universal abelian scheme over $\calM$ and we set $\omega:=\pi_\ast\Omega^1_{\calA/\calM}$.